safaris since 1995

 1 St Anne’s Basilica

 Constructed by local priests in 1949 and designed by Roger Erell, a French architect.
 The Basilica is instantly recognisable because of its green roof.
 The tiles are shaped like snake scales and are believed to ward off any evil spirits from the church (in the same way that gargoyles keep watch over the cathedrals of medieval times.)
 Today St Anne’s Basilica is the seat of the Bishop of the Archdiocese of Brazzaville.
 Visit on a sunny day if you can because sunshine streams into the church through the roof lights.

 2 The Sacred Heart Cathedral

 This is Central Africa’s oldest (existing) cathedral.
-De Gaulle visited in 1944, Pope John Paul II visited in 1980 and it’s the resting place of Emile Biayenda following her murder in 1977.
+De Gaulle visited in 1944, Pope John Paul II visited in 1980 and it’s the resting place of Emile Biayenda following his murder in 1977.
 Despite internal renovations in 1952 and 1993, the traditional colonial style exterior remains well-preserved.
 Excellent views over Brazzaville and Kinshasa.

 3 The Nabemba Tower (or Elf Tower)

 Brazzaville’s tallest building (106 metres over 30 floors) is named after Mount Nabemba.
 It’s easy to spot this skyscraper because it has a distinctive concave cylinder shape.
 It lies to the south of the city on the banks of the Congo River.
 Voted one of the “10 Most Beautiful Buildings in Africa 2016”, it costs £3 million to maintain annually!